Freelancing might sound like the perfect introvert job, but there are five questions you should ask yourself first.

 “Nope, nope, and nope,” I replied.

-I quit my full-time corporate job late last year, much to the shock of my family.
+I quit my full-time corporate job over two years ago, much to the shock of my family.
 I had a shiny job as deputy editor of a magazine and content manager of a leading women’s website.
 I actually loved the work itself.
 As an introvert, I loved telling people’s stories and playing with words for a living.
 It was a dream gig.

 But, in reality, I hated going into the office every day.
 My manager was a massive extrovert, and even her presence made me tense.
 I’d be mind-deep in writing and constantly interrupted.
 Meetings were unpleasant and distracted me from my work, and I loathed the requirement of constant small talk.